 JK Rowling wins a lawsuit against Harry Potter Lexicon, preventing the creator of the fan-made site from releasing a for-profit book based on the Harry Potter universe.
 This one is particularly interesting, because the Harry Potter Lexicon had been well-tolerated by Rowling for many years.
 The problem only arose once the website creator wanted to start profiting from Rowling's intellectual property.

 In the case of my Link quilt, Nintendo (the company that owns all Legend of Zelda copyrights) would very much care if I started to sell thousands of prints once it’s finished, or if I were to start mass-producing them and handing them out for free.
 Neither is my intention.
-Although I do plan to enter my quilt into shows, it and prints of my quilt will not be for sale.

 Is fan art ever legal?